"I like the studio and the instructors...all very nice!"

 Emily Goethel

-Miss Emily began dancing at the age of 10 in Northern California and at 15 years old she joined the Folsom Lake Civic Ballet Company and iMPACT Contemporary Dance Company as a principal dancer under the umbrella of Stages Northern California Performing Arts.
-She performed at many community events, competitions across the state and in dedicated conservatory showcases.
-Emily moved to San Diego to pursue a BA in Broadcast Journalism at Point Loma Nazarene University, and has danced and performed with Butterworth Dance Company, Mesa College Dance Company, Bite Dance Company, Ooh La La Dance Company, The PGK Dance Project, Velours Rouge Entertainment, and Viola Entertainment.
+Emily began dancing at the age of 10 in Northern California and at 15 years old she trained pre-professionally under the umbrella of Stages Northern California Performing Arts.
+Emily attended Point Loma Nazarene University and during her time in San Diego she danced and performed with Butterworth Dance Company, Mesa College Dance Company, Bite Dance Company, Ooh La La Dance Company, The PGK Dance Project, Velours Rouge Entertainment, and Viola Entertainment.
 In 2016 she danced on an international tour to the Maldives and Thailand, and was part of a performance featured in a commercial for Allina Healthcare.
 In 2017 Emily performed site specific choreography with San Diego Dance Theater in the annual “Trolley Dances”, the performance was voted “Best of Trolley” out of 20 years of productions.
 Emily moved to Idaho in 2018 and serves as an International Dance Teaching Standards certified instructor and the Company Director at DAA.
 She teaches and choreographs jazz, lyrical, contemporary and musical theater.
-Some of her proudest coaching achievements include an “Overall Grand Champion” award, choreography award and many overall high point and judges choice awards for her dancers.
 Her award winning choreography was featured in the Idaho Screendance Film Festival and was chosen as an “Audience Favorite”.
+Some of her recent accomplishments include team spirit awards, choreography awards, a certification in Acrobatic Arts and Progressing Contemporary Technique.
+She has also recently become a mom!
 Emily loves being a part of the DAA family and fostering the love of dance in all of her students!

 |